-Having a clear picture of your life during retirement will help you figure out how much money you’ll need to fund it.
+Having a clear picture of your life when you stop working will help you figure out how much money you’ll need to fund it.
 While there’s no precise formula, experts say you’ll need at least 80% of your pre-retirement income when you leave your job.

 How much money will I need in retirement?

-Follow these two steps to calculate how much money you need for retirement:
+Follow these two steps to calculate how much money you’ll need for retirement:

 - Decide what you want your annual retirement income to be